 - Exposure of electrochemical toxic gas sensors to solvent vapors and highly corrosive gases.

 - Handling/jostling of the equipment causing enough vibration or shock over time to affect electronic components and circuitry.

 While this is useful information, it is worth pointing out that the phenomenon described is not “drift.”
 In accordance with ANSI/ISA–51.1–1979 (R1993), entitled Process Instrumentation Terminology, “Drift” is defined as “An undesired change in output over a period of time, which change is unrelated to the input, environment, or load.”
-They are referring mostly to environmental effects on the sensor.
+Here, ISEA is referring mostly to environmental effects on the sensor.
 The calibration can also shift due to matters related to instrumentation electronics.

 Operators should validate a DRPGM’s operability when any of these conditions occurs, or is suspected, during use.
 When attempting to calibrate an instrument after exposure to these conditions, the sensor often will either display a failure message or will not allow the operator to fully adjust the display reading.
 Harsh operating and storage conditions can affect instrument performance, leading to inaccurate readings or even failure.
 While a DRPGM may appear undamaged during visual inspection, it actually could be damaged internally.
 At this point, the operator should replace the damaged sensor or have qualified personnel service the sensor.
 Be sure to follow the manufacturer’s instructions regarding sensor replacement and servicing.

 Worker Safety: The Number One Reason for Proper and Regular Calibration